 Colour me calm

-Colour me calm: with stress levels on the rise, adults are turning to more simple, child-like pursuits to wind down from the frenetic pace of their daily lives.
+With stress levels on the rise, adults are turning to more simple, child-like pursuits to wind down from the frenetic pace of their daily lives.

 You might be surprised to hear that one of the best-selling books on Amazon in recent months is the curiously titled Secret Garden: An Inky Treasure Hunt and Colouring Book by Johanna Basford.